portasynthinca3/smbus-ssd1306/README.md

      [Service]
      Type=simple
      WorkingDirectory=/path/to/smbus-ssd1306
-     # change the 1000 in the next line to your uid
+     # change the :1 on the next line to your display number
-     # or omit it completely if D-Bus access is unneeded
-     Environment="DBUS_SESSION_BUS_ADDRESS=unix:path=/run/user/1000/bus"
-     ExecStart=/path/to/smbus-ssd1306/main.py
+     Environment="DISPLAY=:1"
+     # change the 0 on the next line to the I2C adapter
+     # change "username" on the next line to your username
+     ExecStart=sh -c "chown username /dev/i2c-0 && sudo --user username xhost local:root && python3 /path/to/smbus-ssd1306/main.py"
      ExecStop=/path/to/smbus-ssd1306/main.py blank
      Restart=on-failure